Frequently Asked Questions

 - Upon receipt of an invoice, payment is made after verification of delivery.

-What happens when a vendor requires a deposit?
+What happens when an equipment technology provider requires a deposit?

-In the event the vendor requires a deposit, you have the option to pay the deposit directly to the Vendor and finance the remaining balance, or finance the entire cost of the equipment including the deposit.
+- In the event the equipment of technology provider requires a deposit, customers have the option to pay the deposit directly to the equipment provider and finance the remaining balance or finance the entire cost of the equipment including the deposit.

-You will be able to receive a refund of any deposit you make.
-This means that we pay the vendor in full, the vendor will return your deposit or we will reimburse you directly.
+- Customers will be able to receive a refund of any deposit they make.
+This means that we pay the vendor in full, the equipment provider will return the deposit or we will reimburse the customer directly.